All Episodes

 It's about a year ago, but threats are recent.

-October 26, 2005, Mahmoud Ahmadinejad spoke at the World Without Zionism Conference in Tehran.
+October 26, 2005, Mahmoud Ahmadinejad spoke at the World Without Zionism conference in Tehran.

 His statements were universally condemned by world leaders.

-But whoopy do, you know, we condemn this and condemn that.
+You know, we condemn this and condemn that.

 It's just a bunch of words.

-Iranian leaders have repeatedly made clear their official policy calls for the destruction of Israel, the United States, and the Western world.
+Since the founding of the Islamic Republic of Iran in 1979, Iranian leaders have repeatedly made clear their official policy calls for the destruction of Israel, the United States, and the Western world.

 This letter that he recently wrote to noble Americans.

-It was not an outreach, it was a warning.
+It was a warning.

 That letter had to be sent as a warning to the infidels.

-You've got to do the prayer, you gotta say the prayer, you recite the prayer as written or do your own.
+You recite the prayer as written or do your own.

-Uh this was not some off the cuff thing.
+This was not some off-the-cuff thing.

-This is a there's a timeline this wacko believes that he is fundamentally involved in making happen.
+There's a timeline this wacko believes that he is fundamentally involved in making happen.

 And you have to take this stuff seriously.

-Some people have to take it seriously, others have the freedom uh not to.
+Some people have to take it seriously.

 Here's another one.

-Iranian Revolutionary Guards Corps commander Yahya Safavi on Iranian TV.
+Iranian Revolutionary Guards Corps Commander Yahya Safavi on Iranian TV.

 The Americans have many weaknesses.